About career firefighters

 Firefighters work a '10/14' shift system which comprises two day shifts (8am - 6pm) followed by two night shifts (6pm - 8am), followed by 4 days off over an 8 day cycle.

-The probationary period applies, commencing from the beginning of the Victorian Recruit Firefighter Course.
+A probationary period applies, commencing from the beginning of the Victorian Recruit Firefighter Course.

 Firefighters receive nine weeks rostered annual leave per year.
 This annual leave is taken in two blocks per year, and is rostered according to the shift and location to which you are based.